 w/ Mikael Nyström and Markus Lassfolk

-If you need an on-premise datacenter, for either your own data or as a service provider, it should be constructed in a cost-effective way, and it should be as automated as possible.
+We should build our Datacenter so it can easily scale into a Hybrid Cloud.
+If you need an on-premises datacenter, for either your own data or as a service provider, it should be constructed in a cost-effective way, and it should be as automated as possible.
 It also needs to support various scenarios as well as provide support for various workloads.
 If that is what you need then this training is for you.

 In this packed one-day pre-conference you will learn from experts that builds 10-15 datacenters every year how to do it yourself.

 Planning for datacenter and Private Cloud